How to Reduce SaaS Customer Acquisition Cost (CAC)

 For example, you can use automation tools like Intercom to address queries from potential clients during non-business hours.
 Automation platforms like ActiveCampaign and Superhuman can help you deliver automated emails and predictive content based on a user’s actions.

 Or, you can use automation tools to replace resource-intensive human labor.
 In SEO, for instance, you can automate the process of finding your competitor backlinks and setting up email systems to reach out to them with your outreach message instead of having an actual human to do it.
 It’s faster and helps reduce acquisition costs.
+You can also use automation to crawl competitor websites and identify their strategies by using safe static proxies to protect your IP address and avoid being blocked by the websites you’re scraping.

 - Never Lose Sight of Customer Lifetime Value (LTV) and CAC Ratio of your SaaS